 Prayers continue to be answered as this congregation grows spiritually and labors to fulfill the calling to which it is dedicated.

-We rejoice in the many wonderful events of our 57 years and look forward to continuous service to our Lord.
+We rejoice in the many wonderful events in our 72 years as a church and look forward to continuous service to our Lord.

 The cornerstone in the south foyer bears these words: